abhyudyasangwan/AI-Course-Designer/README.md

         print(f"Error fetching skills for '{course_title}': {e}")
         return None
 ```
 ---

 ### Step 2: Extract Relevant Skills from User Input

 This function takes user input, sends it to GPT-4, and extracts a list of relevant skills needed to achieve the user's goal.

+**Explanation**:
+- **Purpose**: This function extracts a list of relevant skills from user input using GPT-4.
+- **Input**: User input describing their learning goal or career aspiration.
+- **Output**: A Python list of skills.
+- **Process**:
+  - A prompt is created asking GPT-4 to analyze the user input and return a list of skills.
+  - The response from GPT-4 is processed to extract the skills.
+  - If an error occurs, it is caught and handled gracefully.

 ```python
 def extract_relevant_skills(user_input):